open-contracting/european-union-support/output/content/eforms/operations.md

 The final value would be '2020-10-21T23:59:59Z' or '2020-10-21T00:00:00Z'.

-## Add a party

-Add an `Organization` object to the `parties` array, and set its `.id` (string). **A party's `.id` needs to be consistent across all notices.** It is recommended to implement a register of organization identifiers to assign consistent identifiers.
-For more information, [see the OCDS documentation](https://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids).

 ## Add a statistic

-Add a `Statistic` object to the `statistics` array, set its `.relatedLot` to the value of `ancestor::efac:LotResult/efac:TenderLot​/cbc:ID`, set its `scope` to 'bids' if the statistic relates to a bid, or to 'complaints' if it relates to a review request, and set its `.id` (string) sequentially across all notices for this procedure.
+Add a `Statistic` object to the `statistics` array, set its `.relatedLot` to the value of `ancestor::efac:LotResult/efac:TenderLot/cbc:ID`, set its `scope` to 'bids' if the statistic relates to a bid, or to 'complaints' if it relates to a review request, and set its `.id` (string) sequentially across all notices for this procedure.
 For example, if a first notice for a given procedure has nine statistics, it uses `id`'s '1' through '9'.
 A second notice for the same procedure then uses `id`'s '10' and up, etc.

 ## Get the document for a document reference

 Get the `Document` object in `tender.documents` whose `.id` is equal to the document reference's `/cbc:ID`.
 If none exists yet, add a `Document` object to `tender.documents` and set its `.id` to the document reference's `/cbc:ID`.

+## Parties

+### Add a party

+Add an `Organization` object to the `parties` array, and set its `.id` (string). **A party's `.id` needs to be consistent across all notices.** It is recommended to implement a register of organization identifiers to assign consistent identifiers.
+For more information, [see the OCDS documentation](https://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids).

-## Get the organization for a company
+### Get the organization for a company

-Get the `Organization` in `parties` whose `id` is equal to the value of `ancestor::efac:Organization/efac:Company​/cac:PartyIdentification​/cbc:ID`.
+Get the `Organization` in `parties` whose `id` is equal to the value of `ancestor::efac:Organization/efac:Company/cac:PartyIdentification/cbc:ID`.
 If none exists yet:

 1. Add an `Organization` to `parties`
-1. Set its `.id` to the value of the `ancestor::efac:Organization/efac:Company​/cac:PartyIdentification​/cbc:ID`.
+1. Set its `.id` to the value of the `ancestor::efac:Organization/efac:Company/cac:PartyIdentification/cbc:ID`.

-## Get the organization for a touchpoint
+### Get the organization for a touchpoint

-Get the `Organization` in `parties` whose `id` is equal to the value of `ancestor::efac:TouchPoint​/cac:PartyIdentification​/cbc:ID`.
+Get the `Organization` in `parties` whose `id` is equal to the value of `ancestor::efac:TouchPoint/cac:PartyIdentification/cbc:ID`.
 If none exists yet:

 1. Add an `Organization` to `parties`
-1. Set its `.id` to the value of `ancestor::efac:TouchPoint/cac:PartyIdentification​/cbc:ID`
+1. Set its `.id` to the value of `ancestor::efac:TouchPoint/cac:PartyIdentification/cbc:ID`
 1. Set its `.identifier.id` to the value of `ancestor::efac:Organization/efac:Company/cac:PartyLegalEntity/cbc:CompanyID`
 1. [Set its `.identifier.scheme`](https://standard.open-contracting.org/1.1/en/schema/identifiers/#organization-ids).

-## Get the organization for the buyer
+### Get the organization for the buyer

-Get the Organization in `parties` whose `.id` is equal to the value of `ancestor::cac:ContractingParty/cac:Party/cac:PartyIdentification​/cbc:ID`.
+Get the Organization in `parties` whose `.id` is equal to the value of `ancestor::cac:ContractingParty/cac:Party/cac:PartyIdentification/cbc:ID`.
 If none exists yet:

 1. Add an `Organization` to `parties`
-1. Set its `.id` to the value of `ancestor::cac:ContractingParty/cac:Party/cac:PartyIdentification​/cbc:ID`
+1. Set its `.id` to the value of `ancestor::cac:ContractingParty/cac:Party/cac:PartyIdentification/cbc:ID`
 1. Add 'buyer' to it's `.roles`

-## Get the organization for a tenderer
+### Get the organization for a tenderer

-Get the Organization in `parties` whose `.id` is equal to the value of `ancestor::efac:TenderingParty/efac:Tenderer​/cbc:ID`.
+Get the Organization in `parties` whose `.id` is equal to the value of `ancestor::efac:TenderingParty/efac:Tenderer/cbc:ID`.
 If none exists yet:

 1. Add an `Organization` to `parties`
-1. Set its `.id` to the value of `ancestor::efac:TenderingParty/efac:Tenderer​/cbc:ID`
+1. Set its `.id` to the value of `ancestor::efac:TenderingParty/efac:Tenderer/cbc:ID`
 1. Add 'tenderer' to it's `.roles`

-## Get the organization for an organization technical identifier reference

-Get the `Organization` object in `parties` whose `.id` is equal to the organization technical identifier reference's `/cbc:ID`.
-If none exists yet, add an `Organization` object to `parties` and set its `.id` to the organization technical identifier reference's `/cbc:ID`.

-## Get the person for an ultimate beneficial owner
+### Get the person for an ultimate beneficial owner

 Get the `Organization` in `parties` whose `id` is equal to the value of `ancestor::efac:Organization/efac:Company/cac:PartyIdentification/cbc:ID`.
 If none exists yet: